-ORDERED by Commissioner J. Terry Deason, as Prehearing Officer, that Florida Power Corporation's request for confidential classification for portions of document number 05508-96 is granted as set forth in the body of this Order.
+ORDERED by Commissioner J. Terry Deason, as Prehearing Officer, that Florida Power Corporation's request for confidential classification for portions of document number 06604-96 is granted as set forth in the body of this Order.
 It is further

-ORDERED that Florida Power Corporation's request for the declassification date is granted as set forth in the body of this Order.
+ORDERED that Florida Power Corporation's request for an extension of the declassification date is granted as set forth in the body of this Order.
 It is further